The best PDF readers for Windows can enable sharing files with any operating system and can allow you edit, annotate or even sign documents.

 What’s more, when you create a PDF document using Acrobat, you’re sent a smart file that you can edit, sign, share and search.
 You can even use the built-in preview feature to see what the document will look like on different screen sizes and resolutions.
 And if you’re writing a letter or have been sent an important form, you can add your signature by using the Acrobat app on a touchscreen-enabled device.

 If you’re interested in purchasing Acrobat, there are two offerings to pick from.
-Acrobat Standard DC costs $12.99 a month, letting you create, edit and sign PDF documents.
+Acrobat Standard DC which lets you create, edit and sign PDF documents.
 However, it only works on Windows devices.
-Meanwhile, Acrobat Pro DC gives you access to all the listed features for $14.99 a month – plus it’s also compatible with Mac devices.
+Meanwhile, Acrobat Pro DC gives you access to all the listed features – plus it’s also compatible with Mac devices.

 Foxit has developed a sophisticated PDF management app, with PhantomPDF being pushed as a tool that goes well beyond PDF viewing, providing a range of cloud-based tools that allow you to create and customize documents at scale.